TL;DR

 Key Questions

-Does media coverage lead to better mental health services?
+Does increased media coverage lead to better mental health policies?

 Source: gdelt